Press release: Birding Ecotours opens a UK/European office in Norfolk, England

 New Birding Ecotours officeCommon Firecrest is one spectacular bird!

 Norfolk is a great place to find and see UK rarities, rare birds that have flown (or been blown in many cases) off-course during their spring or fall (autumn) migration movements.
-Our Norfolk day tours offer the chance of birding in some of the less crowded parts of the county and there is always the possibility of something interesting turning up, particularly in the fall, as evidenced in 2020, with birds from the scarce (Pallas’s Leaf Warbler), rare (Red-flanked Bluetail), to MEGA (Rufous-tailed Scrub Robin – first UK record for over 40 years) all being enjoyed by both Chris and Oli, Oli managing to photograph them all!
+Our Norfolk day tours offer the chance of birding in some of the less crowded parts of the county and there is always the possibility of something interesting turning up, particularly in the fall, as evidenced in 2020, with birds from the scarce (Pallas’s Leaf Warbler), rare (Red-flanked Bluetail), to MEGA (Rufous-tailed Scrub Robin – first UK record for over 40 years) all being enjoyed by Chris!
 Our Norfolk birding day tours in other seasons are likely to be just as rewarding, so please take a look and see what grabs your fancy!

 Birding Ecotours UK officeA rarity in the form of Red-flanked Bluetail lurking in the undergrowth.